-Map pattern comparison can help us test hypotheses about map patterns.
+Map pattern comparison - Map overlaying can help us test hypotheses about map patterns.

-Region - Dividing an area into subareas that have similar conditions can help us understand places better.
+Region - Dividing an area into subareas that have similar conditions can help us understand places.

-Distance - It costs money and time to move things, people, or ideas.
+Distance - It costs money and time to move things, people, or ideas a long distance.